Sustainability

 • All local employees undergo regular health check-ups once a year

-• The Personnel Department shares information regarding external health-related seminars—for example, seminars on cancer
+• The Personnel Department shares information regarding health

 Measures to combat infection